Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \tikzfig{abstract/seperate_edges} \end{example}

 The connectivity obfuscation restricts each agent to have only the label of edges $s_{i,j}$ instead of the actual qubit connected in the adjacent agents.
 Such obfuscation prevents the connectivity configuration of the ZX\-diagram from being reconstructed.
 After the obfuscation, the leg connects to hub spiders are all in an equivalent position; therefore agent cannot distinguish the direction of information flow during the execution.
-In practice, the $s_{i,j}$ can be used to identify the pre\-shared bell pairs between the agents.
-Each agent would not be able to know the entanglement configuration on other agents.
+In practice, the $s_{i,j}$ can be used to identify the pre-shared bell pairs between the agents.
+Each agent would not be able to know the entanglement structure of other agents.

 The connectivity obfuscation step hides the agent's other end of the entanglement.
 However, the actual required entanglement can be estimated by the agent by counting the number of entanglements within its block, connected to some \textit{hub spiders}.
 To further obfuscate the resource requirement of the quantum algorithm, we need to modify the number of connectivity of these hub spiders.
 We could add dummy qubit resources to obfuscate the exact resource requirement of the quantum algorithm.
 This can be done by attaching two phase-free spiders to the existing graph and connecting them with Hadamard edges.